MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 ## Fabric Voice

 Usage of voice chat is priced differently if Cognitive Services are enabled.
 Cognitive Services enables speech-to-text transcription, speech-to-text translation, and text-to-text translation.
+10% of voice minutes can leverage transcription and synthesis for free before the below meter is billed.
+We recommend tying activation of this capability to an ease-of-access player setting.

 | SKU | $/player-minute speaking |
 | --- | --- |